-Interest Rate in South Korea averaged 2.91 percent from 1999 until 2021, reaching an all time high of 5.25 percent in October of 2000 and a record low of 0.50 percent in May of 2020.
+Interest Rate in South Korea averaged 2.88 percent from 1999 until 2022, reaching an all time high of 5.25 percent in October of 2000 and a record low of 0.50 percent in May of 2020.
 This page provides - South Korea Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Korea Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.
+South Korea Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

 Interest Rate in South Korea is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the South Korea Interest Rate is projected to trend around 2.50 percent in 2023, according to our econometric models.